10 Must visit places in Marrakech

-The immense Square Yamaa el Fna is the first place we visited from Marrakech, as soon as we do check-in at the Riad where we would stay 4 days of our visit.
+The immense Jemma el-Fnaa Square is the first place we visited in Marrakech, as soon as we checked-in at the Riad where we would stay for 4 days of our visit.

-And it’s certainly a essential in your trips to Marrakech, you will not tire of visiting it and enjoying its bustle, food stalls, and at dusk.
+And it’s certainly an essential visit in your trips to Marrakech.
+You will not tire of visiting it and enjoying its bustle, food stalls, and the views at dusk.
 Climbed on to some of the terraces and enjoyed Sunset.

-The souk of Marrakech you love or hate it, I don’t think it has an intermediate point.
+The Souk of Marrakech, you either love it or you hate it.
+I don’t think it has an intermediate point.
 It’s a real chaos of streets, little streets and alleys that disorient you completely and where sellers keep trying to lure you into their shops.
 It’s part of the haggling culture, so don’t be ashamed and get the best price!

 Palace of the Bay

-It’s magnificent palace was built in the nineteenth century for a vizier of Sultan Abdelaziz Si Moussa.
-You can visit completely and the details of the décor are impressive.
+This magnificent palace was built in the nineteenth century for a vizier of Sultan Abdelaziz Si Moussa.
+You can visit it completely and the details of the décor are impressive.
 Today it is one of the most important architectural works in Marrakech.